 5 Other Important Things You Need To Start A Business

 - Domain Name: While not legally required, a business website is essential for most companies, and the site’s domain name matters.
 In fact, the domain name matters so much that you should check the domain availability before choosing your business’s name.
 Your domain name doesn’t have to be the same as your business’s registered name, but it should be chosen carefully and in accordance with your brand and services.
 You can register your domain name with any qualified registrar.
-Then you can check out our list of the best small business website builders to create the actual website.

 - Business Bank Account: This isn’t really a type of registration, but it’s an important part of establishing your business as its own entity.
 You should be able to open a business bank account once you have legally registered your business’s name, received your EIN, and received your local business license.
 For more help, check out our post about how to open a business bank account.